penguincwarrior/penguincwarrior/README.md

 -	Responsible for part of the appendix translation

-## Guidance of Junior Fellow Students
+## Guidance of Fellow Master and Bachelor Students

 **1. Guidance of bachelor Gao: Research and Application of Runtime Monitoring Technique of Complex Software-Intensive Systems Based on Failure Mechanism**